davidfondale/E-Commerce-API/README.md

 #### 5. '/orders/user/<user id>'

 > where <user id> is the id number of a specific user, returns all orders belonging to the user/customer currently stored in the database.
+No additional data is required for this endpoint.

 #### 6. '/orders/<order id>/products'

-> where <order id> represents the id number of a specific order stored in the database, returns all of the information/details about the order currently stored in the database.
+> where <order id> represents the id number of a specific order stored in the database, returns the id numbers of all of the products for this order currently stored in the database.

 ### POST Endpoints:

 #### 7. '/new_user'

 > Adds a new user to the database.
 Requires a JSON formatted object including all non-optional user/customer information to be stored in the database.
+(See required format below)

 #### 8. '/products'

 > Adds a new product to the database.
 Requires a JSON formatted object including all non-optional product information to be stored in the database.
+(See required format below)

 #### 9. '/orders/<user id>'

-> where <user id> represents the id number of a user/customer currently stored in the database, adds the customer to the database.
-Requires a JSON formatted object including all non-optional user/customer information to be stored in the database.
+> where <user id> represents the id number of a user/customer currently stored in the database, adds the customer's order to the database.
+Requires a JSON formatted object including a list of all of the id numbers of all of the products to be included with the order.
+(See required format below)

 ### PUT Endpoints:

 #### 10. '/users/<user id>'

 > where <user id> represents the id number of a user/customer currently stored in the database, updates (replaces) any information stored in the database about the user which is sent to the endpoint with the request in the form of a JSON formatted (customer) object.
+(See required format below)

 #### 11. '/products/<product id>'

 > where <product id> represents the id number of a product currently stored in the databse, updates(replaces) any information stored in the database about the product which is sent to the endpoint with the request in the form of a JSON formatted (product) object.
+(See required format below)

 #### 12. '/orders/<order id>/products/<product id>'